YaLTeR/niri/wiki/Getting-Started.md

 ### Packaging

-The recommended way to package niri  is to have niri run as a standalone desktop session.
+The recommended way to package niri is so that it runs as a standalone desktop session.
 To do that, put files into the correct directories according to this table.

 | File | Destination |
 | ---- | ----------- |